initialed85/fred/pkg/api_client/docs/Rule.md

 HasId returns a boolean if a field has been set.

-### GetJobTriggerJobId

-`func (o *Rule) GetJobTriggerJobId() string`

-GetJobTriggerJobId returns the JobTriggerJobId field if non-nil, zero value otherwise.

-### GetJobTriggerJobIdOk

-`func (o *Rule) GetJobTriggerJobIdOk() (*string, bool)`

-GetJobTriggerJobIdOk returns a tuple with the JobTriggerJobId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetJobTriggerJobId

-`func (o *Rule) SetJobTriggerJobId(v string)`

-SetJobTriggerJobId sets JobTriggerJobId field to given value.

-### HasJobTriggerJobId

-`func (o *Rule) HasJobTriggerJobId() bool`

-HasJobTriggerJobId returns a boolean if a field has been set.

-### GetJobTriggerJobIdObject

-`func (o *Rule) GetJobTriggerJobIdObject() Job`

-GetJobTriggerJobIdObject returns the JobTriggerJobIdObject field if non-nil, zero value otherwise.

-### GetJobTriggerJobIdObjectOk

-`func (o *Rule) GetJobTriggerJobIdObjectOk() (*Job, bool)`

-GetJobTriggerJobIdObjectOk returns a tuple with the JobTriggerJobIdObject field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetJobTriggerJobIdObject

-`func (o *Rule) SetJobTriggerJobIdObject(v Job)`

-SetJobTriggerJobIdObject sets JobTriggerJobIdObject field to given value.

-### HasJobTriggerJobIdObject

-`func (o *Rule) HasJobTriggerJobIdObject() bool`

-HasJobTriggerJobIdObject returns a boolean if a field has been set.

-### GetReferencedByJobRuleTriggerRuleIdObjects
+### GetReferencedByTriggerRuleIdObjects

-`func (o *Rule) GetReferencedByJobRuleTriggerRuleIdObjects() []Rule`
+`func (o *Rule) GetReferencedByTriggerRuleIdObjects() []Trigger`

-GetReferencedByJobRuleTriggerRuleIdObjects returns the ReferencedByJobRuleTriggerRuleIdObjects field if non-nil, zero value otherwise.
+GetReferencedByTriggerRuleIdObjects returns the ReferencedByTriggerRuleIdObjects field if non-nil, zero value otherwise.

-### GetReferencedByJobRuleTriggerRuleIdObjectsOk
+### GetReferencedByTriggerRuleIdObjectsOk

-`func (o *Rule) GetReferencedByJobRuleTriggerRuleIdObjectsOk() (*[]Rule, bool)`
+`func (o *Rule) GetReferencedByTriggerRuleIdObjectsOk() (*[]Trigger, bool)`

-GetReferencedByJobRuleTriggerRuleIdObjectsOk returns a tuple with the ReferencedByJobRuleTriggerRuleIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReferencedByTriggerRuleIdObjectsOk returns a tuple with the ReferencedByTriggerRuleIdObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReferencedByJobRuleTriggerRuleIdObjects
+### SetReferencedByTriggerRuleIdObjects

-`func (o *Rule) SetReferencedByJobRuleTriggerRuleIdObjects(v []Rule)`
+`func (o *Rule) SetReferencedByTriggerRuleIdObjects(v []Trigger)`

-SetReferencedByJobRuleTriggerRuleIdObjects sets ReferencedByJobRuleTriggerRuleIdObjects field to given value.
+SetReferencedByTriggerRuleIdObjects sets ReferencedByTriggerRuleIdObjects field to given value.

-### HasReferencedByJobRuleTriggerRuleIdObjects
+### HasReferencedByTriggerRuleIdObjects

-`func (o *Rule) HasReferencedByJobRuleTriggerRuleIdObjects() bool`
+`func (o *Rule) HasReferencedByTriggerRuleIdObjects() bool`

-HasReferencedByJobRuleTriggerRuleIdObjects returns a boolean if a field has been set.
+HasReferencedByTriggerRuleIdObjects returns a boolean if a field has been set.

-### SetReferencedByJobRuleTriggerRuleIdObjectsNil

-`func (o *Rule) SetReferencedByJobRuleTriggerRuleIdObjectsNil(b bool)`

- SetReferencedByJobRuleTriggerRuleIdObjectsNil sets the value for ReferencedByJobRuleTriggerRuleIdObjects to be an explicit nil

-### UnsetReferencedByJobRuleTriggerRuleIdObjects
-`func (o *Rule) UnsetReferencedByJobRuleTriggerRuleIdObjects()`

-UnsetReferencedByJobRuleTriggerRuleIdObjects ensures that no value is present for ReferencedByJobRuleTriggerRuleIdObjects, not even an explicit nil
 ### GetRepositoryId

 `func (o *Rule) GetRepositoryId() string`